 It was nearly Christmas 1963 when one mother received a call confirming their foster home was able and willing to take in an almost 12 month old girl and her 4 year old brother while another mother was attempting to take care of her so that she could be reunited with her children… one day.

+Through a variety of circumstance, with God weaving details and lives in a way only God can do, I and my brother Mike were both adopted being gifted with the last name Murphy.
+What a gift adoption is; being offered a family and a name saying… you are wanted.
+You belong.
 We arrived into a home ran by a full-time homemaker and ex-Marine.
 The orderly home was exactly what these children needed; every meal at mostly the same time every day.
 Routine and consistency.
 I was expected to follow the rules without question and without complaint.
 (I actually think I did that pretty well until my teenager years when I decided to become a little more vocal with my opinions- not really well received. )

 Fast forward to my 10th year of life to the day a car pulled up along the street in front of our house as a stranger called my name.
 I approached this car meeting the mother who was now ready to be reunited with her children.

 She asked if I was happy and I assured her that I was.
 It would be nearly 20 more years before I would lay eyes on this mother again.
 More years later I heard that my mother -the one who worked to be reunited with her children – was offered the opportunity to have her two children that were adopted years earlier returned.
 That would have included that then 10 year old daughter she met on the sidewalk that summer day.
 It was then that she made a decision that only a mother could make.
 She said “no”.
 She said she knew the family I was adopted by was the only family I knew.
 This mother sacrificed what her Mother’s heart longed for to offer what she believed was best… for me.